Skip to content

 wails3 task darwin:sign:notarize # Sign and notarize

-You can also use the CLI directly:
+You can also inspect signing state from the system directly:

 Terminal window

-# List available signing identities (macOS/Windows)
+# List available macOS code-signing identities

 • Apple Developer Account ($99/year)